VisualComposer/builder/readme.txt

 [Visual Composer Insights](https://visualcomposer.com/blog/wordpress-content-analysis-tool-insights/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=free-download&utm_content=visual-composer-insights-text-link) is a free extension that analyzes your page content according to multiple scenarios to improve the quality, performance, and SEO of your site.
 Finally, you don't have to be a developer, designer, or marketer to create a website that boosts your business.

-**USER ROLE MANAGER**
+**VISUAL COMPOSER ROLE MANAGER**

-Build sites for your clients like never before.
-With the Visual Composer role manager, you can set up and control the accessibility to any feature or element of your site.
+With the Visual Composer Role Manager, you can set up and control the accessibility to any feature or element of your site.
 Ensure that your beautiful design stays the way you want it to be by allowing customers to edit only certain parts of a page or use only certain features.
 And, with the role manager presets, it has never been easier to apply the access rights.
+Here are the user roles you can manage:

+* Administrator
+* Editor
+* Author
+* Contributor
+* Subscriber
+* SEO Manager
+* SEO Editor

 **POPUP BUILDER FOR WORDPRESS**